micbay/RaceTimerAndController/README.md

 const int takeOnMeSize = sizeof(takeOnMeNotes)/sizeof(int);
 ```

-Finishing the rest of the notes in the intro we get a full trancription of the sheet snippet.
+Finishing the rest of the notes in the intro we get a full transcription of the sheet snippet.

 ```cpp
 const int takeOnMeNotes[] PROGMEM = {